 2. Follow the Resume and Read Between the Lines

 A well-executed resume will tell you a lot about a potential employee.
 Besides showing you the candidate’s work and educational credits, it should:

 - Tell a clear story of the candidate’s job history

-Not sure whether an applicant can make the cut?
+Not sure whether an applicant can make the cut at this stage in the employee selection process?
 Here are a few questions to ask with regards to their cover letter and resume:

-Does the candidate have extensive training or education?
-This isn’t limited to big-name colleges and universities.
-Consider also seminars, certifications, and other signs of dedication to one’s professional development.
+- Does the candidate have extensive training or education?
+Employee selection shouldn’t hinge on big-name colleges and universities.
+You should also consider seminars, certifications, on the job training, and other signs of dedication to one’s professional development.

 If you can answer “yes” to the above questions, it’s enough to consider bringing the applicant in for an interview.
 Remember, a candidate’s resume should be impressive, which means no clumsy errors or vagaries.
 A bad resume should be returned to sender.

 3. Listen to Your Inner Boss